ashdavies/talks/whats-new-in-firebase/index.md

 ## [fit] Realtime Database

 ^
-- When Firebase first started out, it was mostly just a realtime database.
+- When Firebase first started out, it was mostly just a realtime database
-- Despite Firebase now describing a collective toolset of the suite of services provided now,
+- Despite Firebase now describing a collective toolset of the suite of services provided now
-- the real power of using Firebase when first starting out is still that.
+- the real power of using Firebase when first starting out is still that
-- The Firebase Realtime Database is a cloud hosted NoSQL utilising the strength of Google's infrastructure to power your application.
+- The Firebase Realtime Database is a cloud hosted NoSQL utilising the strength of Google's infrastructure to power your application
-- Firebase Realtime Database allows developers to implement fully functioning application interfaces across multiple platforms,
+- Firebase Realtime Database allows developers to implement fully functioning application interfaces across multiple platforms
-- Without having to worry about things like realtime synchronisation and conflict resolution.
+- Without having to worry about things like realtime synchronisation and conflict resolution

 ---